krunpli/proofingBox/README.md

 - a bunch of cables

 maybe:
-- reflection foil for the cap of the isolation box
+- reflection foil for the cover of the isolation box
 - time-reset button
 - on/off button